-We believe that our existing capital resources will be sufficient to support our current and projected funding requirements through at least the next 12 months.
-We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
+assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development of our product candidates and other research and development activities, including risks and uncertainties that could impact the rate of progress of our development activities, we are unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials and other research and development activities.

 For the foreseeable future, our operations will require significant additional funding, in large part due to our research and development expenses, future preclinical and clinical-testing costs, and the absence of any revenues from product sales.
 The amount of future funds needed will depend largely on the timing and structure of potential future collaborations, including in particular with respect to R788.
-We anticipate that we will enter into a collaboration agreement with respect to R788 after the results of ongoing Phase 2b clinical trials of R788 are available, but we may not be able to do so on acceptable terms, or at all.
-Until we are able to generate a sufficient amount of product revenue, we expect to finance future cash needs through public and/or private equity offerings, debt financings or collaboration and licensing arrangements, as well as through interest income earned on the investment of our cash balances and short-term investments.
+We anticipate that we will enter into a collaboration agreement with respect to R788 in the first half of 2010, but we may not be able to do so on acceptable terms, or at all.
+Unless and until we are able to generate a sufficient amount of product revenue, we expect to finance future cash needs through public and/or private offerings of equity securities, debt financings or collaboration and licensing arrangements, as well as through interest income earned on the investment of our cash balances and short-term investments.
 With the exception of milestone and royalty payments that we may receive under our existing collaborations, we do not currently have any commitments for future funding.
-Recently, the credit markets and the financial services industry have been experiencing a period of unprecedented turmoil and upheaval characterized by the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
-These events have generally made equity and debt financing more difficult to obtain.
-As a result of these and other factors, we do not know whether additional financing will be available when needed, or that, if available, we will obtain financing on reasonable terms.
+We do not know whether additional financing will be available when needed, or that, if available, we will obtain financing on reasonable terms.

 To the extent we raise additional capital by issuing equity securities, our stockholders could at that time experience substantial dilution.
 Any debt financing that we are able to obtain may involve operating covenants that restrict our business.
-To the extent that we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish some rights to our technologies or product candidates, or grant licenses on terms that are not favorable to us.
+To the extent that we raise additional funds through any new collaboration and licensing arrangements, we may be required to relinquish some rights to our technologies or product candidates, or grant licenses on terms that are not favorable to us